zeroibc/my-mac-os/textual/readme.md

 # Night blue theme for Textual IRC
 I use my own custom theme for [Textual app](https://www.codeux.com).

 I usually split Textual and Telegram client in full screen side by side.
 And Telegram has a pretty awesome Night blue theme I use and like.
-I changed Textual theme to match the theme of it.
+I changed [TotalSublime](https://github.com/danieldbird/total-sublime) theme colours to match the Night Blue look of Telegram.

 Here is how it looks side by side: